How to Stop Timber Rot

 You’ve thought of everything for your new deck: a curved design, a perfect colour board, a beautiful railing, and sophisticated lighting.

 The only thing you did not think about is the long-term life of the timber you used to build your deck.
 If not protected, your deck’s timber substructure is prone to damage due to moisture over time.

-Moisture content is the number one enemy of your deck, as it creates the perfect environment for mildew, mold, and fungus.
+Moisture content is the number one enemy of your deck, as it creates the perfect environment for mildew, mould, and fungus.
 Dry rot fungus, such as serpula lacrymans, can wreak havoc on your timber.
 Mycelium secretes enzymes that break down the timber.